gravitational/careers/challenges/frontend/challenge.md

 This application should have the following functionality:

-* A file/folder viewer with a client-side search and sorting capabilities.
+* A directory viewer client with client-side search and sorting capabilities (level 1) and url-based navigation (level 2).
+* A server for serving the webassets, containerized using Docker (level 2).
-* Authentication with a login screen and backend API to browse a directory.
+* Authentication with a login screen and backend API to browse a directory (level 3+).

 ### Level 1